 The changes make for a bike that's comfier than its predecessor and, if Cannondale's wind tunnel numbers are right, a bit faster too.
 This model comes with hydraulic disc brakes and Cannondale's own HollowGram Si carbon wheels.

 If comfort interests you most in a carbon road bike, then the latest incarnation of the Domane might be the bike for you.
 It features a unique system that allows the seatpost to move independently of the frame, which works to smooth out bumps and vibrations generated when riding over a rough road.
 Or cobbles.
 The SL also features the same technology at the front and it, along with a new rubber infused carbon handlebar, helps to provide an incredibly smooth and composed ride over any sort of road surface.
 There are also hidden mudguard mounts for the winter.
 It's truly a bike for all weathers.

-Tester Stu loved this bike, writing in his review: "Orro has quite simply nailed it with the Venturi Ultegra Di2 Wind 400.
+Tester Stu loved the 202 version of this bike, writing in his review: "Orro has quite simply nailed it with the Venturi Ultegra Di2 Wind 400.
 Comfort, speed, handling, feedback and stiffness – you can have it all.
 And the icing on the cake?
 It's a looker too!

 "I've ridden a lot of bikes over the last 20 years, especially in the 10 that I've been with road.cc (41 in 2019 alone), and while a lot of them have been very good, there are probably ten or so that really stand out as brilliant – and the Venturi is one of those.

 "I like a stiff bike.
 I want that feeling of performance, and if that sacrifices comfort, I can deal with it.
 I like a frame that feels alive, a bit on the edge, I want to feel everything that is going on from that tiny rubber footprint on the ground, and if I need to take a little bit of a battering to get that then so be it.